Cadaver: Body snatching

 While many cadavers were murderers provided by the state, few of these corpses were available for everyone to dissect.
 The first recorded body snatching was performed by four medical students who were arrested in 1319 for grave-robbing.
 In the 1700s most body snatchers were doctors, anatomy professors or their students.
 By 1828, some anatomists were paying others to perform the exhumation.
 People in this profession were commonly known in the medical community as "resurrection men".

 The London Borough Gang was a group of resurrection men that worked from 1802 to 1825.
 These men provided a number of schools with cadavers, and members of the schools would use influence to keep these men out of jail.
 Members of rival gangs would often report members of other gangs, or desecrate a graveyard in order to cause a public upset, making it so that rival gangs would not be able to operate.

 Selling murder victims

 From 1827 to 1828 in Scotland, a number of people were murdered, and the bodies were sold to medical schools for research purposes, known as the West Port murders.
-The Anatomy Act of 1832 was created to ensure that relatives of the deceased submitted to the use of their kin in dissection and other scientific processes.
+The Anatomy Act 1832 was created to ensure that relatives of the deceased submitted to the use of their kin in dissection and other scientific processes.
 Public response to the West Port murders was a factor in the passage of this bill, as well as the acts committed by the London Burkers.

 Stories appeared of people murdering and selling the cadaver.
 Two of the well-known cases are that of Burke and Hare, and that of Bishop, May, and Williams.